daslerpc/daslerpc.github.io/_projects/evp_recorder.md

 ---
 title: "EVP Recorder"
-excerpt: "This will be a short description of the project."
-collection: projects
+collection: evp_recorder
-subcategory: concept
+subcategory: projects
 header:
   teaser: /assets/images/projects/evp_recorder.png
+type: "concept"
 ---

 This will be a short description of the project.